momentohq/public-dev-docs/docs/leaderboard/index.md

 ## What is Momento Leaderboards?

-Momento Leaderboards is a purpose-built leaderboard that supports tens of millions of items and rapid ingestion/querying/updates.
+Momento Leaderboards is a serverless leaderboards service that supports tens of millions of items and rapid ingestion/querying/updates.
 While many databases approximate leaderboards via general purpose data structures like sorted set or range queries, Momento Leaderboard is a first-class, full-fledged service that you can quickly and easily integrate with your application.

 :::info

 Leaderboard items will have a 7-day TTL by default.
 For persistence (unlimited TTL), please contact our team through the [contact form](https://www.gomomento.com/contact-us), on [Discord](https://discord.com/invite/3HkAKjUZGq), or by emailing support@momentohq.com.

 :::